delrotf/pccw-app/README.md

 ## Running the script

 I have created a script to run in a single command.
+After cloning this project to your local, go to the project directory and run:

-On Windows run:
+On Windows:

 ```
 runapp.bat
 ```

-For non Windows run:
+For non Windows:

 ```
 runapp.sh